Since U Been Gone: Background and writing

 In an interview for Blender, Martin and Dr. Luke revealed that they had originally intended Pink to sing "Since U Been Gone", however, she turned it down.
 Dr. Luke also explained that Hilary Duff's management was interested in the song but rejected it because Duff could not reach the song's higher notes.
 It was Clive Davis who convinced Martin and Dr. Luke to give the song to Clarkson, even though they were initially reluctant.
 Davis said, "Max was looking to move on from what he had done with Backstreet Boys, and I really spent time convincing them that an 'American Idol' winner could bring all the feeling and passion that was required to the song."

 According to MTV, Clarkson had already finished recording her materials for her second album, Breakaway in late 2004 when she was advised by her A&R to fly to Sweden to meet with Martin and Dr. Luke.
 Both Martin and Dr. Luke were associated with pop music, but they wanted to produce rock songs.
 Realizing that her record had more of a rock influence, Clarkson finally agreed to collaborate with them."

-"Since U Been Gone" was inspired by the 2003 song "Maps" by the Yeah Yeah Yeahs.
+"Since U Been Gone" was inspired by indie rock of the early 2000s.
 In an interview with Billboard, Dr. Luke said:

-That was a conscious move by Max and myself, because we were listening to alternative and indie music ...
-I said, "Ah, I love this song,' and Max was like, 'If they would just write a damn pop chorus on it!'
-It was driving him nuts, because that indie song was sort of on six, going to seven, going to eight, the chorus comes ... and it goes back down to five.
-It drove him crazy.
-And when he said that, it was like, light bulb.
-'Why don't we do that, but put a big chorus on it?"
-It worked.

-"Maps" and "Since U Been Gone" share similar introductions, post-chorus guitar breaks, middle eights, and are both in the key of G major.
-Yeah Yeah Yeahs songwriter Karen O said noticing the similarity was "like getting bitten by a poisonous varmint".